Concordium/concordium.github.io/source/smart-contracts/general/develop-contracts.rst

        ...
    }

-The same is necessary for parameters for init and receive functions.
+The same is necessary for parameters to init and receive functions.

 .. note::